-Screen time.
 Just the phrase tightens the chests of well-intentioned (and helicoptering) parents everywhere.
-Concerns range from our children becoming anti-social to developing addictions to certain games (I’m looking at you Minecraft, and you too, Argio), to screens preventing them from connecting with the physical spaces and people and opportunities around them.
+Concerns range from our children becoming anti-social to developing addictions to certain games (I’m looking at you Fortnite), to screens preventing them from connecting with the physical spaces and people and opportunities around them.

-The concept of “screen time” exists in a world where screens are tools of identity, curiosity and a constant need for information.
+The concept of ‘screen time’ exists in a world where screens are tools of identity, stages of curiosity and a constant need for information.
 Today, instead of each home having a single screen, it has five, and they’re mobile and do way, way more than televisions ever did.
 They blink and whir and update and multi-task and otherwise act as a user’s portal to the world.

 The telephone was the dominant form of interpersonal communication, and VCRs were kind of forward-thinking.
 If someone had handed you a tablet or smartphone when you were 8, it would have blown your mind.
 For children today, though, stunning mobile technology is the new normal.
 Yet how, and how much, children should be engaging with this new normal are questions that have not, until now, been addressed with any nuance.

 Back in 2011, the American Academy of Pediatrics released its recommendations for media use by children.
 The big idea, of course, is protecting children.
 In those earlier recommendations, AAP discouraged media use by any child younger than two years old.
 It said no to televisions in bedrooms.
 It warned about potential language delays in children watching television before their first birthday.
-It explained the need for “unstructured play time.”
+It explained the need for ‘unstructured play time’ and learning ‘learning through play.’

 And that was pretty much that.
 In 2013, AAP re-released the same guidelines, despite the fact that the iPad had been released three years earlier, and together with the smartphone revolution, had completely altered how users interact with digital media.
 Still, no changes.

-As we approach 2016, though, something has finally gotten AAP’s attention and pushed the group to take a longer look at its recommendations in the face of a culture increasingly fascinated with digital screens.
+Something finally got the AAP’s attention and pushed the group to take a longer look at its recommendations in the face of a culture increasingly fascinated with digital screens.
 As the organization rightly notes, “our policies must evolve or become obsolete.”
 But what requires evolving may, in the end, be less about time constraints for screens, and more about our perspective on how they help children learn.

 What Is Play?